skrey/yellow-extensions/source/core/README.md

 `CoreServerUrl` = URL of the website, `auto` for automatic detection
 `CoreServerTimezone` = timezone of the website
 `CoreMultiLanguageMode` = enable multi language mode, 1 or 0
+`CoreTrashTimeout` = storage of deleted files in seconds

 <a id="settings-status"></a>The following page status values are supported: